davidtchiu/davidtchiu.github.io/teaching/cs261/lab6.AL/index.md

   > [10, 20, 30]
   ```

 - Write `void removeRange(int fromIndex, int toIndex)` - Removes from this list all of the elements whose index is between `fromIndex` (inclusive), and `toIndex` (exclusive).
 You should reuse the remove method.
-What is the running time of this algorithm?

   ```java
   MyList list = new MyArrayList();